-The TRS investment portfolio posted a negative total return of (4.33%) for the fiscal year ended June 30, 2022.
-The System's total annualized rate of return over the last three and five years was positive 7.87% and 7.62% respectively.
-At June 30, 2022, the total annualized rate of return from the inception date (7/1/1994) was 7.70%.
+The TRS investment portfolio posted a positive total return of 9.06% for the fiscal year ended June 30, 2024.
+The System's total annualized rate of return over the last three, five, and ten years was 4.21%, 8.23%, and 7.40% respectively.
+At June 30, 2024, the total annualized rate of return from the inception date (7/1/1994) was 7.77%.
 Below is a breakdown of the return rates for the "Short-Term Investment Pool" (STIP) and "Consolidated Asset Pension Pool" (CAPP) and the underlying "Pension Asset Classes" (PACs).
 MBOI invests the TRS and other pension portfolios for the long-term and its investment strategies, are designed to provide sufficient returns over time.
 However, there is no guarantee of future investment performance.
 Performance in any given year is dependent not only on the MBOI's investment performance but also on the performance of the markets themselves, which are impacted by domestic and global economic conditions, interest rates, and government policies.
 Please refer to the Investment Section of this report for additional detailed information regarding TRS investments.
+Please refer to the Schedule of Investment Expenses for additional detailed information regarding TRS investment expenses.